 How can you help at home?

 The photos above are from our annual French day!
-June last year we had a carousel of French themed activities across school where we learnt about the French culture, art, food, games and much more.
-Our wonderful cook fed us with the finest French cuisine that tasted delicious.
+In June we had a carousel of French themed activities across school where we learnt about French culture, art, food, games and much more.
+Our wonderful cook fed us with the finest French cuisine that tasted delicious and we enjoyed a French breakfast outside too!
 We had great fun dressing in the French colours and practising our French phrases.
 Enjoy browsing our photos!
-We are extremely excited for our upcoming French day again in June.
+We are extremely excited for next French day in 2019!
 Profiter des photos!!